teamniteo/handbook/people/benefits.md

     * $1500 (5 * $200/day)

-    Therefore Dejan charges the company, $500 in business expenses and $1100 in allowances.
-And before the trip, Dejan's allowance was $500 in credit so after the trip, it is now $900.
+    Therefore Dejan charges the company, $500 in business expenses and $1100 in spent allowance.
+And before the trip, Dejan's allowance budget was $500 so after the trip, it is now $900.

 ## Courses